 • One Health Certified™ is a Process Verified Program (PVP) verified through the United States Department of Agriculture Agricultural Marketing Service (USDA-AMS) that offers a unique way to market products to customers and consumers by conducting annual audits.
 The advantage of completing annual audits is the ability to use the widely-recognized USDA shield logo and commodity-specific One Health Certified™ logo to market products.

 Food animal producers and food purveyors are partners in a very connected food chain from farm to fork.
-Retailers, wholesalers, and restaurants can add value to their protein offerings and demonstrate their commitment to raising animals responsibly and sustainably by sourcing One Health Certified™ products.

 • Many certification programs today are package-based and create competing priorities that may be detrimental to animal health and welfare, such as incentives to NOT treat animals in need to achieve label requirements.
 For example, under a program such as No Antibiotics Ever (NAE), if sick animals are treated with antibiotics they are no longer eligible for certification and must be diverted into a different product stream.
 Recent studies around veterinary perspectives on raising animals with NAE show that producers and veterinarians think there are problems with this approach and are working on solutions.